 The Washington Accord, the Sydney Accord and the Dublin Accord recognise the substantial equivalence of accreditation systems and accredited programs across international boundaries at the Professional Engineer, Engineering Technologist and Engineering Associate levels respectively.
 The link to International Engineering Alliance (IEA) can be found at www.ieagreements.org.

 The dates quoted in the listings are cohort commencement dates.
 Thus, for a currently accredited program, study must have commenced during or after the commencement year quoted.
-For a previously accredited program, study must have commenced within the inclusive range of years quoted.
+For a previously accredited program (defined as no longer offered by the provider), study must have commenced within the inclusive range of years quoted.

 Learn More About